Gloria (The Lumineers song)

 "Gloria" is a single by American folk rock band The Lumineers from their third studio album III (2019).
 The song was released on April 4, 2019 by Dualtone Records and Decca Records, with the accompanying music video being released on May 20, 2019.

-Background
+Background And Composition

 The song is the third track from their third studio album III, and was released as a single on April 4, 2019 by Dualtone and Decca Records.

+“Gloria” has been described as folk rock and indie rock.
+Lyrically the song discusses the challenges a family faces with a member struggling from alcoholism.